Course code:

 Syllabus:

-- Integration of metabolism: principles of metabolic regulation to maintain homeostasis.
+– Integration of metabolism: principles of metabolic regulation to maintain energy homeostasis in the human body

-- Structure, types and function of skeletal muscles.
+– Structure, activity, and function of different types of skeletal muscles in the human body

 Semester papers: